 Service Manager Class

-Configures a set of preloaded profile properties and the location of a custom implementation of the profile service.
+Configures the location of a custom implementation of the authentication service.

-To use the profile service in your application, you must enable it in the configuration file.
-If you use the built-in profile Web service and do not have to preload properties, you do not have to explicitly declare the profile service manager on the page.
+To use the authentication service in your application, you must enable it in the configuration file.
+If you use the built-in authentication Web service, you do not have to explicitly declare the authentication service manager on the page.

 <asp:ScriptManager> element on the page, as shown in the following example.

-You can also programmatically configure the profile service to preload properties or to use a custom profile Web service.
+You can also programmatically configure Path to use a custom authentication Web service.

-Initializes a new instance of the ProfileServiceManager class.
+Initializes a new instance of the AuthenticationServiceManager class.

-Gets or sets the path of a custom implementation of the profile Web service.
+Gets or sets the path of the authentication service.